Insider’s Guide to Hiking the Snow Walls on Whistler Mountain

 How to Plan Your Hike

-The ride up by gondola will take about 30 minutes, and there’s plenty to see – keep an eye out for bikers, bears and mountain views on the way up.
-When you get off at the top, stop by the Roundhouse Lodge to use their washroom, and stock up on water and food before your hike.
+Sightseeing on Whistler Blackcomb is via the Blackcomb Gondola in the Upper Village.
+The ride up the gondola to the Rendezvous Lodge takes about 30 minutes, and there’s plenty to see – keep an eye out for bears and stunning mountain views on the way up.
+When you get off at the top, stop by the Rendezvous Lodge to use their washroom, and stock up on water and food before heading across the PEAK 2 PEAK to Whistler Mountain.
+The ride across takes around 11 minutes and gives you incredible 360-degree views of the surrounding Coast Mountain Range.

 From the Roundhouse Lodge walk uphill towards the top of the Emerald 6 Express.
-The trail you are looking for is Pika’s Traverse Rd to Matthew’s Traverse Rd, which is a distance of 3.8 km (one way).
+The trail you are looking for is Pika’s Traverse Road to Matthew’s Traverse Road, which is a distance of 3.8 km (one way).
 To help you navigate there are printed maps available on the mountain, or you can see a digital version here with distances and suggested times.

 What to Wear